tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaan (location).md

 - licken peaks: A set of mountains that branch from the [[The Talons|Talons]] and wrap inward. in most palces this mountain range can be divided into three regions, foothills, lichen, and the icy parts.
-The concentrated sugar found in the [[mist layer]] and feeds lichen, bacteria, and other microorganisms that latch onto the side of the mountain. these die and build on themselves, creating rough structures and supporting a fascinating ecosystem.
+The concentrated sugar found in the [[Ichor]] and feeds lichen, bacteria, and other microorganisms that latch onto the side of the mountain. these die and build on themselves, creating rough structures and supporting a fascinating ecosystem.
 This lichen is packed with sugars so
 - desidious
 	- primary sentient:
 	- Notable organism: dancing lady, Weeping Willow, rot angel, rot beast hears, ginat spiders, very traditional fantasy beasts
-- jungle: the jungle constitutes one of xylaans largest cities, it sits sollidly in the [[mist layer]] highly vertical.
+- jungle: the jungle constitutes one of xylaans largest cities, it sits sollidly in the [[Ichor]] highly vertical.
 Being created by seraphs and the manufacturing site of almost all xylaani [[skiffs]], much of its traversal is done by flying, beneath
-- Under jungle:  the [[mist layer]], when combined with the tree density and height of the area, blocks out almost all light under the the jungle creating something of a deadzone, a ecosystem that feeds on seraphim refuse and what energy iit can leach from the mycelium, what is whale fall
+- Under jungle:  the [[Ichor]], when combined with the tree density and height of the area, blocks out almost all light under the the jungle creating something of a deadzone, a ecosystem that feeds on seraphim refuse and what energy iit can leach from the mycelium, what is whale fall
  ## Purelake:
   An enormous shallow lake, supports floating lilypads, highest biodiveristy
 	- giant lungfish